Sanjana-06/VendorVault/README.md

 # 🧾 VendorVault

-VendorVault is a full-stack vendor management dashboard.
+VendorVault – A secure and streamlined platform to manage vendor records, bank details, and compliance workflows .

 ---